 I’ve been indulging in Christmas Movies over the past couple of weeks.
-They’ve been the perfect distraction from my recent hospital stay and disease progression.
+They’ve been the perfect distraction from my disease progression and escalating pain levels.

-They have never really been my thing but the more I watch, the more I fall in love with the beautiful locations they are filmed in, the Christmas scenes and to my surprise, the scripts aren’t half bad.
+They never used to be my thing but the more I watch, the more I fall in love with the beautiful locations they are filmed in, the Christmas scenes and to my surprise, the scripts aren’t half bad.
 Sometimes a little predictable but often the message within the storyline is thought provoking and very moving.

 A Christmas miracle is of course always captured at the end of each movie.